DreamVu/PAL-SDK/README.md

 ## ROS Melodic Installations

-The Package can be installed by running the below command,
+The Package can be installed by running the below command after installing PAL USB,

     sudo apt update
     sudo apt install dreamvu-ros